flux-capacitor-io/flux-capacitor-client/README.md

 }
 ```

-This stores the entire entity as a document.
-The entity can still use `@Apply` and `@AssertLegal`, and changes are
+This stores the entire aggregate as a document in the `"countries"` collection.
+The entity can still use:

-persisted to the document store.
+- `@InterceptApply` to block or modify updates
+- `@AssertLegal` to validate updates
+- `@Apply` to compute and update state

+Each applied update will overwrite the document in the store, and—by default—**will also be published as an event**.
+If
+that's not desirable, you can disable event publication for the aggregate using
+`@Aggregate(eventPublication = NEVER)`.
+However, if you do, make sure to **also disable caching**, or you risk ending up
+with **inconsistent state** between application instances.

+> ℹ️ The `collection` defaults to the simple class name of the aggregate if not explicitly set.
+You can also configure
+> time-range indexing with `timestampPath` and `endPath` to enable temporal querying.

 > ⚠️ If you set `eventSourced = false` and do **not** enable `searchable`, the aggregate will not be persisted at all.
 > Its state will only live in memory during message processing.
 This is typically not recommended unless you're using